movementlabsxyz/MIP/MIP/mip-16/README.md

 #### MoveVM execution fees

-To execute a transaction and store the result, the operator of the chain uses some hardware: CPU and disk storge.
+To execute a transaction and store the result, the operator of the chain uses some hardware: CPU and disk storage.
 The **execution** fees represent the compensation of the operator for executing a transaction.

 Movement Network uses Aptos-Move as the execution layer and the execution fees for Aptos-Move are defined in the Aptos documentation [Gas and storage fees](https://aptos.dev/en/network/blockchain/gas-txn-fee).
 The Aptos-Move fee mechanism splits the execution fees in two parts: